spicelang/spice-examples/README.md

 Here is a list of all included examples.
 You can find the source code for each particular example in dedicated sub-directories.

 ## Examples
+-	Conway's Game of Life (Demonstration of turing-completeness)
 -	Rule 110 (Demonstration of turing-completeness)

 ## Contributors